-Click [Device Advanced Configuration] $\rightarrow$ [Multicast protocol configuration] $\rightarrow$ [Inspect and debug] $\rightarrow$ [show ip pim rp] to view the IP address of the RP, as shown in Figure 320.
+Click [Device Advanced Configuration] → [Multicast protocol configuration] → [Inspect and debug] \rightarrow [Show ip pim rp] to view the IP address of the RP, as shown in Figure 336.

-Figure 320 The Information of RP
+Figure 336 The Information of RP

-Range: IP address of a multicast group
+Option: the IP address of multicast group

-Function:To view a multicast address, enter the IP address of a multicast group and click Apply.
-The IP address of the RP served by the multicast group is displayed.
-If the multicast group corresponding to the IP address is not found, a prompt, indicating that the multicast group does not exist, is displayed.
+Function: Enter the IP address of a multicast group and click [Apply], the IP address of the RP for this multicast group is displayed.
+If the multicast group does not exist, the information of that, this group is not available, is displayed.

-6. show ip pim rp mapping
+6. Show ip pim rp mapping

-Click [Device Advanced Configuration] $\rightarrow$ [Multicast protocol configuration] $\rightarrow$ [Inspect and debug] $\rightarrow$ [show ip pim rp mapping] to view the IP PIM RP mapping, as shown in Figure 321.
+Click [Device Advanced Configuration] \rightarrow [Multicast protocol configuration] \rightarrow [Inspect and debug] \rightarrow [Show ip pim rp mapping] to view the IP PIM RP mapping, as shown in Figure 337.